Health and Safety Policy

 People & Culture (P&C) and Health, Safety and Environment (HSE):

-1. To develop and deliver orientation, safety programs and meetings that educate and communicate the company’s values and goals for safety.
+1. Develops and delivers orientation, safety programs and meetings that educate and communicate the company’s values and goals for safety.

-2. To keep records and statistics in relation to safety performance.
+2. Keeps records and statistics in relation to safety performance.

-3. To produce and maintain formal documentation to support safety performance requirements.
+3. Produces and maintains formal documentation to support safety performance requirements.

-4. To communicate and maintain a company-wide safety-conscious environment.
+4. Communicates and maintains a company-wide safety conscious environment.

 Manager, Supervisor and Team Lead’s:

-1. To lead through positive example by personally participating in BGE’s safety activities and integrate those activities into all phases of work.
+1. Leads through positive example by personally participating in BGE’s safety activities and integrate those activities into all phases of work.

-2. To ensure that all employees are educated to work in a safe manner and that they use all protective devices, equipment, and procedures required by BGE and by legislation to protect their health and safety.
+2. Ensures that all employees are educated to work in a safe manner and that they use all protective devices, equipment, and procedures required by BGE and by legislation to protect their health and safety.

-3. Ensure that employees are not subjected to or participate in harassment or violence while on the worksite.
+3. Ensures that employees are not subjected to or participate in harassment or violence while on the worksite.

-4. To provide all employees with proper, well-maintained tools and equipment, as well as any other special personal protective devices which may be required.
+4. Provides all employees with proper, well-maintained tools and equipment, as well as any other special personal protective devices which may be required.

-5. To know and apply BGE’s safety policy and relevant Occupation Health and Safety legislation.
+5. Knows and applies BGE’s safety policy and relevant Occupational Health and Safety legislation.

-7. To arrange for medical treatment when required, in the case of injury or illness, including transportation to a doctor or hospital when necessary.
+7. Arranges for medical treatment when required, in the case of injury or illness, including transportation to a doctor or hospital when necessary.

-8. The worksite must be kept free of hazards that could cause slips, trips and falls.
-All areas such as floors, walkways, mezzanines, stairs, and platforms available for use by workers must be maintained in a state of good repair and kept free of slipping and tripping hazards.
-If such areas are taken out of services, BGE must take reasonable means to restrict entry or use of areas.
+8. Ensures that worksites under their control are maintained free of hazards that could cause slips, trips, or falls.
+This includes ensuring that floors, walkways, mezzanines, stairs, and platforms used by workers are kept in good repair and free from slipping and tripping hazards.
+Where any such areas are taken out of service, managers must ensure reasonable measures are implemented to restrict access or prevent use.

 Employee’s Responsibilities:

-1. To read, understand and comply with BGE’s safety policy, safe work practices, procedures, and rules.
+1. Reads, understands and complies with BGE’s safety policy, safe work practices, procedures, and rules.

-2. To conduct oneself in a manner that will not injure himself/herself or any other co-worker.
+3. Conducts oneself in a manner that will not injure themselves or any other co-worker.

-4. To use and maintain all Personal Protective Equipment (PPE) designated and provided for their protection, as required by the employer, legislation or both.
+5. Uses and maintains all Personal Protective Equipment (PPE) designated and provided for their protection, as required by the employer, legislation or both.

-6. To exercise the Right to Refuse Unsafe Work when the employee is presented with a situation or task that they feel is unsafe, and to report all work refusals to their supervisor or manager immediately.
+7. Exercises the Right to Refuse Unsafe Work when the employee is presented with a situation or task that they feel is unsafe, and to report all work refusals to their supervisor or manager immediately using the process outlined in this policy.

 In addition, BGE’s Senior Leadership Team, Managers, Supervisors and Employees will:

-1. Cooperate with any person exercising a duty imposed by the OHS Act, Regulations, or Code, and;
+1. Cooperates with any person exercising a duty imposed by the OHS Act, Regulations, or Code, and,

 2. Comply with the OHS Act, Regulations and Code, as well as any site Policies, Procedures, and codes of Practice.